tel/old-blog/_posts/2014-07-23-types_of_data.md

 If you try to construct a lambda term to represent this, you will fail.
 This drives a division between the notion of "proof" and the notion of "construction".
-Our data types talk about how to construct thimgs, but sometimes we admit proofs without construction.
+Our data types talk about how to construct things, but sometimes we admit proofs without construction.

 One branch of logic, intuitionistic logic, tries to cope without the ability to prove without constrution.
 Thus, in intuitionistic logic